rcarrata/rcarrata.github.io/_posts/2022-03-29-ocp4-azure-ipi-private.md

 As we mentioned before when we deploy a cluster by using an existing VNet, we must perform additional network configuration before you install the cluster.
 We need to provision the following Azure infrastructure components and the VNet where they we will be deployed:

-* Master / Workers Subnets (must provide two subnets within your VNet, one for the control plane machines and one for the compute machines)
+* Master / Workers Subnets (we must provide two subnets within your VNet, one for the control plane machines and one for the compute machines)
 * Route tables (in our case by we will use the default Route table)
 * VNets (one VNet containing all the subnets)
 * Network Security Groups (explained in a bit)

 Furthermore we will deploy also a Bastion VM that will serve with double purpose, for deploy the cluster resolving all the DNS private records and reaching all the subnets and resources needed for the installation of the private OpenShift cluster, and also once the cluster is installed to reach the API and Console of the OpenShift cluster deployed within the VNet (remember that is not exposed in the internet, and have not any public endpoint).

 For this we will need to deploy also:

 * Bastion Subnet (10.10.99.0/24 in our case)